 Identifying our resources is a way to help us stay present so that we have the capacity to be with the process and so that we can integrate the work done in the session.
 Each person may have different expressions of resourcing and examples could be: noticing when our body feels freer and letting that be experienced; orienting to something in the room that brings enjoyment like a painting on the wall or the colour of a throw pillow etc.; bringing a beloved pet to mind or a favourite activity - these resources will be explored with the practitioner during the session.

 Videos to understand the nervous system and this theory are available on Youtube by Dr. Stephen Porges, Deb Dana and also Irene Lyon.

-In an SE session as we learn to stay present to ourselves and respond with care to the states of fight, flight & freeze (experiencing the state and then the shift out of that state).
+In an SE session as we learn to stay present to ourselves and respond with care to the states of fight, flight and freeze (experiencing the state and then the shift out of that state).
 As we understand this, we can then normalize our experience and feel more range of availability to experiences and relationships in daily living.
-The SE session brings awareness and identification of fight, flight & freeze through the practice of engaging consciously with the nervous system so that we can integrate the completion & coherence of these states.
+The SE session brings awareness and identification of fight, flight and freeze through the practice of engaging consciously with the nervous system so that we can integrate the completion and coherence of these states.

 Somatic Experiencing techniques can be used for inquiry, discernment, finding our purpose, supporting the savouring of life...any time we need to access our inner wisdom to find our way through or to find gratitude in how we are living through a deeper connection with ourselves.